dwwatson1/kickstarter-analysis/README.md

 ### What are two conclusions you can draw about the Outcomes based on Launch Date?

-My analysis on **theater outcomes based on launch date** showed that May had the most kickstarter campaigns begin in May.
+My analysis on **Theater Outcomes based on Launch Date** showed that May had the most kickstarter campaigns begin in May.
 May also had the highest number of successful campaigns.
 However, I needed to dig a little deeper for Louise if I wanted to recommend May as the best time of year to launch a campaign.
 I wanted to see the success rate by month, so I calculated the percentage of successful campaigns by month.
-Using the **theater outcomes based on launch date** pivot table data, I divided the successful count by the grand total.
+Using the **Theater Outcomes based on Launch Date** pivot table data, I divided the successful count by the grand total.
 As it turned out, May was had the highest success rate with **67%**, in addition to have the highest successful count.

 ![May_Success](https://github.com/dwwatson1/kickstarter-analysis/blob/main/Resources/May_Success.PNG)